Lethal Weapon 2: Home media

+Reception

 Box office performance

-Lethal Weapon 2 was the third most successful film of 1989 in North America (after Batman and Indiana Jones and the Last Crusade), earning nearly $150 million in the US and $80.6 million overseas.
+Lethal Weapon 2 was the third most successful film of 1989 in North America (after Batman and Indiana Jones and the Last Crusade), earning nearly $147.3 million in the US and $80.6 million overseas for a worldwide total of $227.9 million.

 Critical reception

-Lethal Weapon 2 holds an 82% approval rating on Rotten Tomatoes based on 45 reviews and has an average rating of 7.00/10.
-The consensus reads: "Lethal Weapon 2 may sport a thin plot typical of action fare, but its combination of humor and adrenaline, along with the chemistry between its leads, make this a playful, entertaining sequel."
-On Metacritic, the film has a weighted average score of 70 out of 100, based on 21 critics, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film a rare average grade of "A+" on an A+ to F scale.

 The New York Times stated, "Though it includes a smashed car full of Krugerrands, a hillside house blown off its stilts and a bomb set under a toilet, the point of Lethal Weapon 2 is that Mel Gibson and Danny Glover get to race around in all that chaos, acting crazy.
 Before it skids out of control in the final sequence, the film is so careful to preserve its successful comic-action formula that it follows the most basic law of sequels.
 If you liked Lethal Weapon, you'll like Lethal Weapon 2; it's almost as simple as that."
 Los Angeles Times reviewer Michael Wilmington stated that "though it's nice to have a big-audience action movie attacking apartheid and the slaughter of sea mammals, instead of acting as an enlistment poster for the Army Air Corps, local vigilante groups or the reopening of the Vietnam War, the sentiments don't really transcend the car crashes."